Clam Pizza

 • ½ cup finely grated Pecorino Romano cheese

-• Freshly ground pepper to taste
+• Freshly ground black pepper (to taste)

 • 2 tablespoons minced fresh parsley

-• Red pepper flakes for serving
+• Red pepper flakes (for serving)

-• Kosher salt optional
+• Kosher salt (optional)

 Instructions

-• Preheat the oven to 425°F.
+• Preheat the oven to 425 F.

 • Drain the clams, but don't dry them (you can reserve the juices for another purpose if you like; see Note).
 Mix together the freshly drained clams, 3 tablespoons olive oil, garlic and oregano in a small bowl.

 • Unroll the pizza dough onto a baking sheet.
-Evenly distribute the clam mixture over the pizza dough, leaving a ¼-inch border all around the edges.
+Evenly distribute the clam mixture over the pizza dough, leaving a 1/4-inch border all around the edges.
 Sprinkle over the Pecorino Romano, and lightly season with pepper.
 Don’t salt at this point, knowing that the clams and cheese might be a bit salty (you can always salt a bit after baking if needed).

 • Bake for about 14 minutes, until the dough is cooked through and golden brown around the edges.
 Remove from the oven and sprinkle with the parsley and crushed red pepper, as desired.
 Cut into wedges and serve hot, with salt on the side if anyone needs it.